BotCommons/BotCommons-Specification/README.md

-# BotCommons: metadata for bots
+# BotCommons: Metadata for Bots

 ## Introduction